BloomTech-Labs/bg-emotion-tracker-fe/docs/src/pages/docs/suggestions.md

 *   Lots of duplicate components that could be consolidated to one and put into the commons directory ie. buttons, cards, etc

-*   duplicate logic in some areas that are possible candidates for custom hooks.
+*   Duplicate logic in some areas that are possible candidates for custom hooks.
     All errors and warnings in the devtools console should be cleaned out.

 *   Convert common components to antd components